 “The previous owner of the site had made the order for the equipment from Outotec, but would we have something different if we’d had the choice?
 I don’t think so.
 We have Outotec equipment in our other mine sites as well,” reasons Anthony.

-“Efficiency is the key.
-We need to perform at the industry level standard, which comes through well working equipment, planned maintenance, usability and results as in availability.
+“Efficiency is key.
+We need to perform at the industry level standard, which comes through well-working equipment, planned maintenance, usability, and results as in availability.
 Downtime is expensive, and reliable equipment is key in the equation,” Anthony continues.

 “For example, anyone can build a flotation cell, but when it comes down to availability there are only a few providers in the market that you would select to achieve a robust cell with high availability and to avoid shut down of the entire plant due to sanding issues,” Anthony states.

-Working together with the cusotmer for better process results
+Working together with the customer for better process results

 Along with the equipment deliveries, Outotec supported the FQM Kevitsa project by supervising the installation and commissioning the equipment.
 Outotec provided ramp-up services, including process support and on-site expert services.
 These included installation support and supervision mostly for the flotation and grinding mills, as well as metallurgical assistance by providing the services of a process metallurgist.